open-feature/ofep/OFEP-flag-metadata-to-applications.md

 This metadata can then be used by application authors for various purposes such as validation, tooling and testing.
-For example, cross-validations of flags used by an application using unit tests without the need for evaluation API or a connection to the flag management system.
+For example, cross-validations of flags used by an application using unit tests without the need for evaluation API or a direct connection to the flag management system.

 ## Proposal